Katherine Bradford New York, USA, b. 1942

 Biography

-Bradford is known for her semi-abstract, color-saturated paintings, in which narratives are distinguished with characters and scenes illuminated with theatrical intent.
-Critics suggest that Bradford balances color, iconography, and narrative in her works by allowing the viewer to explore multiple formal and metaphorical possibilities.
+Bradford is known for her semi-abstract, color-saturated paintings, in which narratives featuring characters and settings illuminated with a theatrical intent can be discerned.
+Critics suggest that Bradford balances color, iconography, and narrative in her work, allowing viewers to explore multiple formal and metaphorical possibilities.

 She has exhibited at the Fort Worth Museum of Modern Art, MoMA PS1, the Brooklyn Museum, the Pennsylvania Academy of the Fine Arts, and the University of the Arts in Philadelphia.

-Her work belongs to public art collections, including those of the Metropolitan Museum of Art in New York, The Brooklyn Museum, the Dallas Museum of Art, the Menil Collection, Houston; the Portland Museum of Art, among others.
+Her work can also be found in public art collections, including those of the Metropolitan Museum of Art in New York, the Brooklyn Museum, the Dallas Museum of Art, the Menil Collection in Houston, and the Portland Art Museum, among others.

 Works